bitcoin-dot-org/developer.bitcoin.org/devguide/wallets.rst

 -  The :term:`parent chain code <Chain code>` is 256 bits of seemingly-random data.

--  The :ref:`index <term-key-index>` number is a 32-bit integer specified by the program.
+-  The :term:`index <Key index>` number is a 32-bit integer specified by the program.

 In the normal form shown in the above illustration, the parent chain code, the parent public key, and the index number are fed into a one-way cryptographic hash (`HMAC-SHA512 <https://en.wikipedia.org/wiki/HMAC>`__) to produce 512 bits of deterministically-generated-but-seemingly-random data.
 The seemingly-random 256 bits on the righthand side of the hash output are used as a new child chain code.
 The seemingly-random 256 bits on the lefthand side of the hash output are used as the integer value to be combined with either the parent private key or parent public key to, respectively, create either a child private key or child public key: